NiklasRosenstein/python-builddsl/README.md

 2. **Macros**

-    Macros are plugins that can be enabled in the Kahmi DSL parser to implement custom parsing logic following a macro identifier.
-The Kahmi DSL parser comes with a YAML plugin out of the
+    Macros are plugins that can be enabled in the craftr DSL parser to implement custom parsing logic following a macro identifier.
+The craftr DSL parser comes with a YAML plugin out of the
     box:

     ```python
     buildscript {
       dependencies = !yaml {
-        - kahmi-git
+        - craftr-git
-        - kahmi-python
+        - craftr-python
       }
     }
     ```

 3. **Dynamic name lookup**

-    Names are resolved slightly different in Kahmi Python expressions.
+    Names are resolved slightly different in craftr Python expressions.
 The local scope will always be resolved first.
 Subsequently, the current context object's members are checked, then the parent closure's local variables and context object, etc. Then finally, the global variables and builtins.

     ```python
-    dependencies = ["kahmi-python"]
+    dependencies = ["craftr-python"]
     print(dependencies)
     print('dependencies' in locals())
     print('dependencies' in vars(self))